-The plastic behavior of powder or soil samples depends on the applied strain and on the history of the material [9].
+The plastic behavior of a certain powder or soil sample depends on the history of the material (Vanel et. al., 2004).
 Hysteretic behavior under repeated, cyclic loading is in fact a very relevant characteristic of granular materials.
-The extensive use of non-cohesive, dry granular materials in foundations of buildings and as roadbeds indicates the urge for developing more efficient methods to study and understand the effects caused by cyclic loading.
+The extensive use of noncohesive, dry granular materials in foundations of buildings and also as roadbeds, gives a clear idea of the urge for developing more efficient methods to study and understand the effects caused by cyclic loading.

-Elementary tests are a straightforward way to determine empirical laws and to calculate relevant parameters in constitutive laws.
-One possibility to perform these experiments is the bi- and tri-axial setup, where the system is subjected to slow, quasi-static deformations, different in two or three directions, respectively.
-These can be performed periodically, over many cycles.
-Such tests are usually carried out in order to investigate the elasto-plastic response of granular materials under repeated deformation.
-An alternative to experiments is the simulation of the system using the discrete elements method (DEM), where the trajectory of individual grains is obtained by the calculation of the interaction forces between particles and integrating the equations of motion [1].
-In the simplest case visco-elastic rules can be imposed at each contact, different for the normal and the tangential direction [7,8], but also plastic deformations, cohesion and Coulomb friction are implemented in more advanced models.
+Elementary tests are a straightforward way to determine empirical laws related to the behavior of powders and grains.
+They also permit the calculation of relevant parameters in constitutive laws.
+One possibility to perform these experiments is the triaxial setup, where the system is subjected to cyclic loading.
+Such tests are usually carried out in order to investigate the elasto-plastic response of granular materials.
+An alternative is the simulation of the system using discrete elements methods (DEM).
+In DEM the evolution of individual grains is obtained by the calculation of the interaction forces between particles.
+This includes, e.g., plastic deformations, cohesion and Coulomb friction.
+In the simplest case visco-elastic rules can be imposed at each contact, different for the normal and the tangential direction (Luding, 2004b).
+The system evolution is then obtained by integration of the equations of motion (Allen and Tildesley 1987).